sparkle-commit/sparkle-commit.github.io/about.md

 # Hi There!

 My name is Riza and I'm from Purwokerto.
-I'm the [Student at Pesantren Teknologi Informasi & Komunikasi](https://www.linkedin.com/in/mohammad-riza-al-fahri-86a19032a/) where I am deepening my knowledge of technology in the field of system and network management.
+I'm the <a href="https://www.linkedin.com/in/mohammad-riza-al-fahri-86a19032a/" target="_blank">Student at Pesantren Teknologi Informasi & Komunikasi</a>
+ where I am deepening my knowledge of technology in the field of system and network management.

 ![psj]({{ site.baseurl }}/images/psj.jpg)